LassoSoft/LassoGuide/lasso_guide_source/language/query-expressions.rst

 Actions
 =======

-An action clause defines the result of a query expression.
+An :dfn:`action` clause defines the result of a query expression.
 Actions permit a sequence to be transformed into a new sequence, or permit sequence elements to be used to compute an aggregate, or permit an arbitrary block of code to be executed for each resulting element.